Careers in Law

 It is a very varied work area, with a lot of different opportunities.

-Experience: In this piece on the Prospects website, Associate Solicitor Wayne Vickers talks about the reality of working in law.
+Experience: Think law isn't for you?
+Think again.
+This piece on the Prospects website talks about the reality of working in law and debunks myths and stereotypes surrounding careers in law.

-Top tips: With such great potential for high earnings and a satisfying career, competition is fierce in law.
-Prospects have put together these 7 skills for a successful law career to help start your law career.
+Top Tips: Prospects have put together these 7 skills for a successful law career to help start your law career.

-You can also get into law without a degree through the Chartered Institute of Legal Executive (CILEx) route where you complete a Level 3 course at A-level standard and a Level 6 course at an honours degree level
+You can also get into law without a degree through the Chartered Institute of Legal Executive (CILEx).